 By improving the employees’ experience of your organisation, you are going to achieve more engaged employees.
-Employee engagement can be seen as the end goal, while improving EX is the means to that end.
+Improved employee engagement levels can be seen as the end goal while improving EX is the means to that end.

-The employee experience journey looks at the lifecycle of the employee and thinks about the EX at each stage.
-The aim of considering the EX journey, is to ensure employees are engaged all along the way from candidacy through onboarding, performance, growth, and eventually exit.
-Disengagement at any stage evidently leads to a worsening employee experience.
+The employee experience journey looks at the employee lifecycle and thinks about the EX at each stage.
+The aim of considering the EX journey is to ensure employees are engaged all along the way, from candidacy through onboarding, performance, growth, and eventually exit.
+Disengagement at any stage leads to a worsening employee experience.

 For example, during candidacy, we might consider:

-Later in the cycle, during ‘growth’ we might think about some of the same aspects of EX in a different way:
+During “growth” we might think about some of the same aspects of EX differently:

-The damage caused by publicised poor employee experience shouldn’t be underestimated.
-Amazon, Sports Direct and even ‘best place to work’ Google have seen damage to their employer brand from widely reported stories.
+Companies should not underestimate the damage caused by publicised poor employee experience.
+Amazon, Sports Direct and even “best place to work” Google have seen damage to their employer brand from widely reported stories.

-Internally, a poor employee experience at any point in the lifecycle can lead to disengagement, and the ensuing, proven problems such as increased absence, lower productivity, increased accidents and employee turnover.
+Internally, a poor employee experience at any point in the lifecycle can lead to disengagement.
+Other ensuing, proven problems include increased absence, lower productivity, increased accidents and employee turnover.

 The PEARL™ model used by People Insight as a basis for employee surveys comprehensively includes each aspect of EX.
 It can serve as an assessment tool through the employee experience lifecycle to help you understand, and adjust your employees’ experience accordingly.